Step One: What it means to me.

 I’ve discovered my purpose.

 I volunteer with the Facial Pain Research Foundation, and I mentor others who are living with TN—especially those who are trying to stay sober.
-Regina, the director, sends every sober person who comes her way to me.
+Regina, the director, sends the sober person who come her way to me.
 I’m coming up on five years in recovery, and I’m doing it without the heavy drugs, without alcohol—just sheer willpower and connection.

 And I want to fight—for others like me who are slipping through the cracks.